abondar24/CrackingInterview/README.md

 convert to upperCase,sort by len(ASC) and return distinct)
 - card war - check /screens/cardwar.png for description
 - string chain - check /screens/string.chains for description
+- length of last word - Given a string s consists of upper/lower-case alphabets and empty space characters ' ', return the length of last word in the string.

 ## Ints